OpenMachine-ai/tinyfive/README.md

 - [Online simulator](https://ascslab.org/research/briscv/simulator/simulator.html) for debug

 ## Tiny Tech promise
 Similar to [tinygrad](https://github.com/geohot/tinygrad), [micrograd](https://github.com/karpathy/micrograd), and other “tiny tech” projects, we believe that core technology should be simple and small (in terms of [LOC](https://en.wikipedia.org/wiki/Source_lines_of_code)).
 Therefore, we will make sure that the core of TinyFive (without tests and examples) will always be below 1000 lines.

-Keep in mind that simplicity and size (in terms of number of instructions) is a key feature of [RISC](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer): the "R" in RISC stands for "reduced" (as opposed to complex CISC).
+Simplicity and size (in terms of number of instructions) is a key feature of [RISC](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer): the "R" in RISC stands for "reduced" (as opposed to complex CISC).
 Specifically, the ISA manual of RISC-V has only ~200 pages while the ARM-32 manual is over 2000 pages long according to Fig. 1.6 of the [RISC-V Reader](http://riscvbook.com/spanish/guia-practica-de-risc-v-1.0.5.pdf).

 <p align="center">